 Quarantine pests

 Quarantine pests are plant pests that have a limited distribution or do not exist at all in Sweden, but which can cause great harm if they spread.
-Therefore, measures for eradicating the quarantine pests which are detected in Sweden should be taken with the aim of eradication.
+When quarantine pests are detected in Sweden measures are taken with the aim to eradicate the pest.
 On this page, you can read about which plant pests which you should pay attention to.
 If you suspect an infestation by a quarantine pest, you must notify us.

-Plant pests are all types of organisms that are harmful to plants, for example, insects, mites, nematodes, fungi, bacteria and virus.
+Plant pests are all types of organisms that are harmful to plants, such as insects, mites, nematodes, fungi, bacteria and viruses.

 Some plant pests are subject to special regulations.
 This applies, for example, to quarantine pests, which we inform about on this page.
 If you would like to know how we manage plant pests that are not regulated, you should visit our page on plant protection measures.